-Description of handling of bisque stage to ready for glaze
+Description of handling of bisque stage to ready for glaze Description of glaze handling to completion

 Under no circumstances should names, acknowledgements (including partnering dentist, ceramist or specialists that may have been involved in the case) or any type of personal information be included in the written report.
+In addition, there is to be no mention of resubmitted cases within the written report.